2020 Renewed Malta Citizenship

 From the above list, only grandparents may be included in the application.
 Siblings, cousins, and household staff may not.

-Yes, applicants and any dependants above 12 years of age, must visit Malta in order to submit the Residence Application, as they are required to submit their biometric data.
-The residence card is valid for 18 months.
+Yes, applicants and any dependants above 12 years of age, must-visit Malta in order to submit the Residence Application, as they are required to submit their biometric data.

 18: When would the 12-month residency requirement start being counted from?